 Do not forget to exit the screen session after verifying that the communication is working.
 If you fail to do it and just close the terminal window, the serial port will be inaccessible for uploading firmware later.

-An example log by ESP32-S2 is shown below.
+An example log is shown below.
 Reset the board if you do not see anything.

 ets Jun 8 2016 00:22:57 rst:0x5 (DEEPSLEEP_RESET),boot:0x13 (SPI_FAST_FLASH_BOOT) ets Jun 8 2016 00:22:57 rst:0x7 (TG0WDT_SYS_RESET),boot:0x13 (SPI_FAST_FLASH_BOOT) configsip: 0, SPIWP:0x00 clk_drv:0x00,q_drv:0x00,d_drv:0x00,cs0_drv:0x00,hd_drv:0x00,wp_drv:0x00 mode:DIO, clock div:2 load:0x3fff0008,len:8 load:0x3fff0010,len:3464 load:0x40078000,len:7828 load:0x40080000,len:252 entry 0x40080034 I (44) boot: ESP-IDF v2.0-rc1-401-gf9fba35 2nd stage bootloader I (45) boot: compile time 18:48:10 ...

-If you can see readable log output, it means serial connection is working and you are ready to proceed with installation and finally upload of application to ESP32-S2.
+If you can see readable log output, it means serial connection is working and you are ready to proceed with installation and finally upload an application to ESP32-S2.

 For some serial port wiring configurations, the serial RTS & DTR pins need to be disabled in the terminal program before the ESP32-S2 will boot and produce serial output.
 This depends on the hardware itself, most development boards (including all Espressif boards) do not have this issue.
 The issue is present if RTS & DTR are wired directly to the EN & GPIO0 pins.
 See the esptool documentation for more details.